mclab-hbrs/BBB-POC/README.md

 triggers the LFI.

-Since NGINX checks `presfilename` for validity, but the Java backend interprets the `presFilename` parameter and the requested file will be returned by the backend.
+NGINX checks `presfilename` for validity, but the Java backend interprets the `presFilename` parameter.
+Therefore the requested file will be returned by the backend.

 ## Impact
 Using the LFI an attacker can for example download the file `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties` which contains the `securitySalt` value in cleartext.
 With this `securitySalt` the attacker has access to the API, effectively gaining administrator privileges.